Behaviour Management Guidelines for TEFL Teachers

 You need to be dedicated to applying these requirements and 100% consistent.

-All teaching staff need to develop and follow a set of behavioral expectations and linked action/consequence systems with the aim of running a quiet and productive learning environment.
+All teaching staff need to develop and follow a set of behavioural expectations and linked action/consequence systems with the aim of running a quiet and productive learning environment.

 Insisting that the students line up outside when they appear rowdy, noisy or sometimes unmanageable, is a positive way to establish order and silence.
 If they aren’t silent entering the room, line them up again.